talhajjaj/read01.md/read class3.md

 - Each list item needs a unique string and key.

 - the purpose of a key ,its work  as a hint to react but they don’t get passed to your components.
 If you need the same value in your component, pass it explicitly as a prop with a different name.

+*The Spread Operator;*

+so what is the Spread Operator?

+it is a useful and quick syntax for adding items to arrays, combining arrays or objects, and spreading an array out into a function’s arguments.

+and we can use it for many task or beniefts lets mention 4 of them :
+Copying an array,concatenating or combining arrays, using Math functions,using an array as arguments.

+lets give some examples about spread operator;

+const newArray = [`1`,`2`,`3`]

+const oldArray = [`3`,`2`,`1`]

+const ourArray = [...newArray,...oldArray]

+this example is for using the spread operator to combine two arrays.